-The IC has requested, and the forthcoming GIA provide for a total Charging Capacity of as measured at the high-side of the main step-up transformer(s) and at the POI.
-The Parties acknowledge that the Generating Facility has a total charging capability that exceeds these values.
-Accordingly, the IC agrees to install, own, operate and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system to ensure the Generating Facility does not exceed the total Charging Capacity provided under the GIA at the high-side of the main step-up transformer(s) and POI.
+The GIA will provide for a total Charging Capacity of as measured at the high-side of the main step-up transformer(s) and at the POI.
+If the Generating Facility is capable of exceeding these values, the IC shall be required to install, own and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system, as approved by SCE, that will ensure the Generating Facility complies with these restrictions.